 Will you hold Friday the 13th sacred or remain scared?

-Not an unlucky day at all, but rather a day of the Goddess and a day to celebrate life and to honor the Divine Feminine energy within and around us all.
+Not an unlucky day at all, but rather a day of the Goddess, a day connected to the Goddess Venus, Mary Magdalene (the 13th disciple), Freya, and a day to celebrate life and to honor the Divine Feminine energy within and around us all.

 With so much love and bright blessings,